-Under s143 of the Protection of the Environment Operations Act 1997 waste must be transported to and disposed of at a facility that can lawfully be used as a waste facility for that waste.
+Under section 143 of the Protection of the Environment Operations Act 1997 waste must be transported to and disposed of at a facility that can lawfully be used as a waste facility for that waste.

 In NSW, all asbestos sheeting or asbestos waste must be taken to a landfill that can lawfully receive this waste.
 Transporters of asbestos waste within NSW must now use WasteLocate, as mentioned above to provide information to the EPA regarding the movement of any load over 100kg of asbestos waste, or $10m^2$ or more of asbestos sheeting within NSW.
-WasteLocate makes it easy for transporters to comply with these reporting obligations under the Waste Regulation and the Asbestos and Waste Tyre Guidelines by creating a consignment number, which can be used to track the location of the waste.
+WasteLocate makes it easy for transporters to comply with these reporting obligations under the Protection of the Environment Operations (waste) Regulation 2014 and the Asbestos and Waste Tyre Guidelines by creating a consignment number, which can be used to track the location of the waste.